anhtuan161295/typescript-es6/README.md

 # typescript-es6
+This is a sample project to learn about Typescript with ES6.

 1. Installing Visual Studio Code Editor (https://code.visualstudio.com/)
 2. Installing Nodejs (https://nodejs.org/en/)
 3. Create a new folder for Source Code